JayaniLakshika/Monash_PhD_thesis/chapters/03-chap3.pdf.md

 :::

-If the goal is to plot only the subset of hexagons that correspond to bins containing data points, then only the centroids associated with those bins should be passed (Figure \@ref(fig:geom-outputs-pdf)d).
+If the goal is to plot only the subset of hexagons that correspond to bins containing data points, then only the centroids associated with those bins should be passed (@fig-geom-outputs-pdf d).

 ::: {.cell}